-\textbf{Deep Generative Models (DGMs):} These models learn a distribution over valid structures.
+\textbf{Deep generative models (DGMs):} These models learn a distribution over valid structures.
 Variational Autoencoders (VAEs) map discrete structures to continuous latent spaces for optimization, including the seminal SMILES-VAE \citep{gomez2018automatic}, Junction Tree VAE \citep{JTVAE}, and SELFIES-based models \citep{lolbo}.
 Recent advances also include Normalizing Flows \citep{r2-cite9-lsbo-nfbo}, Diffusion Models \citep{ho2021classifierfree}, and score-based modeling like MARS \citep{MARS} and GFlowNets \citep{GFlowNet}.

-\textbf{Reinforcement Learning (RL)} RL agents learn policies to construct molecules step-by-step, as seen in methods like REINVENT, MolDQN, and GEGL ~\citep{REINVENT, Olivecrona2017-es,MolDQN,GEGL}.
+\textbf{Reinforcement learning (RL):} RL agents learn policies to construct molecules step-by-step, as seen in methods like REINVENT, MolDQN, and GEGL ~\citep{REINVENT, Olivecrona2017-es,MolDQN,GEGL}.

-\paragraph{LLM-Enhanced Optimization.} A growing body of work integrates Large Language Models (LLMs) into optimization pipelines.
+\paragraph{LLM-enhanced optimization.} A growing body of work integrates Large Language Models (LLMs) into optimization pipelines.
 Evolutionary methods such as AlphaEvolve \citep{AlphaEvolve} and related approaches \citep{MOLLEO} use LLMs as intelligent variation operators.
-Recent BO methods use LLMs to improve surrogate models or candidate generation by providing structural priors \citep{llambo} or proposing candidates for acquisition-driven search \citep{bo_w_llms, bo_w_llms_2, ChemBOMAS}.
+Recent BO and other surrogate-guided methods embed LLMs into optimization pipelines to provide structural priors, propose candidates for acquisition-driven search, or serve as surrogate models \citep{bo_w_llms, bo_w_llms_2, llambo, ChemBOMAS, lico}.

 Many works study \emph{LLMs as optimizers}, using iterative prompting and textual feedback loops to optimize black-box objectives \citep{opro, towards_optimizing_llms, gptopt}.
 They are usually tested on prompt optimization, math problems, or generic black-box functions, not biological design tasks with structured chemical or sequence spaces.
 Related work couples LLM reasoning with standard optimizer infrastructure for LLM-guided black-box optimization \citep{llmbox}, but typically embeds the LLM in a fixed scaffold (e.g., replacing a random mutation operator) or simple iterative proposal loops without explicit hierarchical strategy roles, rather than giving it autonomy to plan and revise the search strategy.
-Recent chemistry-focused agent frameworks show the promise of tool-using, stepwise-planning LLM agents for multi-step planning and iterative refinement \citep{chemcrow, autonomous_chem_research, auditable_agent_mol_opt,ElAgenteMatter2025,RAMOS20252514}.
+Recent chemistry-focused agent frameworks show the promise of tool-using, stepwise-planning LLM agents for multi-step planning and iterative refinement \citep{chemcrow, autonomous_chem_research, auditable_agent_mol_opt,ElAgenteMatter2025,RAMOS20252514,saga}.
 We extend this paradigm to \emph{black-box optimization for design}.